AdobeDocs/adobe-admin-apis/src/pages/index.md

 The Adobe Admin APIs for Storage Management provide all Enterprise customers with free, programmatic access to a standard set of storage management capabilities to manage content stored in Adobe storage for business.

-With the Adobe Admin APIs for Storage Management, you can configure and manage a Content Retention Policy for your organisation's inactive users' assets stored in Adobe  Storage for business.
+With the Adobe Admin APIs for Storage Management, you can:

+- Configure and manage a Content Retention Policy for your organization's inactive users' assets stored in Adobe  Storage for business.
+- Configure a policy to allow or prevent users in your organization from moving assets into shared projects or folders outside your organization’s storage.

 ## What you’ll learn